chaunceygardiner/weewx-loopdata/README.md

 * `day.outTemp.avg`          : 64.7°
 * `day.outTemp.avg.raw`      : 64.711

-Note: week, month year and rainYear are under consideration.
+Note: week, month, year and rainYear are under consideration.

 If a field is requested, but the data is missing, it will not be present in loop-data.txt.